cujojs/curl/README.md

 * i18n plugin (eta: 2011-04-11)
 * CommonJs Packages 1.1 (in progress)
 * async=false in the js! plugin (it's there, but has a bug that will be fixed next release)
+* Notes about using JSONP (it works for objects, arrays, functions, numbers (but not strings)! use ?callback=define)

 ----------------------------------------